Yeolar/coral-folly/README.md

-# Coral
+# Coral-Folly

-Coral is a C++11 foundation and network library.
+Coral-Folly is a C++11 foundation and network library.

-Coral is mainly based on Facebook folly library, but is restructured and customized with some extensions.
+Coral-Folly is mainly based on Facebook folly library, but is customized with some extensions.

 ## Dependencies

-Coral requires gcc 4.8+ / clang 3.3+ and a version of boost compiled with C++11 support.
+Coral-Folly requires gcc 4.8+ / clang 3.3+ and a version of boost compiled with C++11 support.

-Coral is built with CMake 2.8.8+, so you also need to install cmake.
+Coral-Folly is built with CMake 2.8.8+, so you also need to install cmake.

 ### Debian 8

-Coral is full tested on Debian 8.
+Coral-Folly is full tested on Debian 8.
 Please install the dependencies below:

 Required: